cselab/msode/apps/README.md

 ## app_rl_comp

 Use smarties to find optimal policy for the problem stated in `app_analytic_control` and compare to the `app_analytic_control` results for the same setup.

+## app_rotating

+ABF in a rotating field with direction changing direction over time (describes a circle).